AnuragAnalog/Pothole-Detection/README.md

 *product requirements:*
-the system restarts once for every 6 hours of working, which will flush all the cache. additional to this we need to run the monthly updates. as the lifespan of the pi camera is less compared to raspberry pi we need to change it once every 5 years.
+the system restarts once for every 6 hours of working, which will flush all the cache. additional to this we need to run the monthly updates to keep the software upto date. as the lifespan of the pi camera is less compared to raspberry pi we need to change it once every 5 years.

-organiational requirements
+*Organiational requirements*
 one can create an account/login using his driving license.

 The version control system  which we are using is git.
 To make the python scripts standalone we are using a package called pyinstaller.
-Unit testing tools which we arre going to use are: pytest, doctest Continuous integration will be done by Travis CI.
+Unit testing tools which we are going to use are: pytest, doctest Continuous integration will be done by Travis CI.

 **Constraints**